matheus-cal/projeto_06/README.md

 As seguintes funções controlam os marcadores do gráfico.

-# project_06
+# SVG_chart

-Project 6 is made to creat charts in .svg with no libraries using data about Covid-19 colected previously in project 4.
+This project is made to creat charts in .svg with no libraries using data about Covid-19 colected previously in project 4.
 This algorithm consists in five archives, one for each country.
 Each archieve is composed for five functions.
 The first function is responsable for receiving data, creating four lists and delivering the data between them., returning the data in a dictionary format.

 The second function is made to round the maximum possible number in the axies to the nearest complete ten thousands.